madgik/exareme/Documentation/InputRequirements.md

 # Input Requirements

-This documentation describes the input that exareme requires from the dataset csv files and the CDEsMetadata.
+This documentation describes the input that exareme requires from the csv files and the CDEsMetadata.

 ## CDEsMetadata: